toms-place/datasetarchiver/src/csvtyp/README.md

 nerctools -  cython version of subset check.  nice try, epic fail. slower than pure python.

-# Column typing only: Extracting types and labels from Wikidata dump, apply to list of CSV files
+# Extracting types and labels from Wikidata & apply to CSV files

 lite.sh - bash script for the whole process